 Almost all of our beloved characters come back to Opium, and yet nothing is as it should be.
 Matt is learning how to be a drug lord, and trying to make a difference in his own way, but he doesn’t even know how to be himself because he’s still only fourteen.
 He also suddenly begins feeling and acting like El Patron, the man he was cloned from.

 One of my biggest problems with this novel was Matt’s treatment of women in this novel.
 He blows entirely hot and cold with Maria, who has been his strongest ally and truest friend throughout his life.
 Worse, though, was his infatuation with Marisol, one of the eejits.

-If you haven’t read the books, eejits are people that have been implanted with a microchip that basically remove free will and restrict brain function so that they can only do basic tasks.
+If you haven’t read House of the Scorpion or The Lord of Opium, eejits are people that have been implanted with a microchip that basically remove free will and restrict brain function so that they can only do basic tasks.
 Most of them cannot even eat without a command, or sleep.
 They’ll stand next to whatever they need until the starve to death.
 It’s a horrific state of being.

 Marisol/Waitress had no free will of her own, she could only serve meals with basic commands.
 But Matt fell in love with her, and realized that a particular song made her dance, after which she would fall into a deep sleep.
 Matt kissed her several times while she was asleep over the course of the book, and it’s creepy enough that he’s kissing her while she’s asleep.
 It’s even worse when you realize that she has absolutely no way to stop him, because he was her master and she had no free will.

 Nancy Farmer responded in a blog post in 2014 to some of the criticism with this: